-Several years ago, when the Federal government and the State of California both piled on simultaneous, scheduled minimum wage adjustments, before my employees became aware, I jumped the gun and gave everyone a raise equivalent to the coming mandated adjustment.
-That way I was perceived to be the caring, benevolent one rather than the government.
+Several years ago, when the Federal government and the State of California both piled on simultaneous, scheduled minimum wage adjustments before my employees became aware, I jumped the gun and gave everyone a raise equivalent to the coming mandated adjustment.
+(That was incidental to the reality; it did not do anything helpful except to give me the personal satisfaction of diverting the warm fuzzy feelings of my employees to me, rather than the Democrat Party or Uncle Sam.
+By doing so, I was perceived to be caring and benevolent before the reality set in.)

 Then, before anyone really knew what was coming, I immediately sat down to determine how my company was going to pay for the added expenses.
 The government was not going to fund their folly; we would need to pass on the increased costs to our clients or decrease our expenditures by cutting operational costs.
-I chose to do the latter.
+Since our clients were elderly and mostly living on low, fixed incomes, I chose to do the latter.
 I conducted formal evaluations of each of my employees, I analyzed their work schedules, and I planned internal adjustments to maximize productivity and minimize paid hours.
-When I was certain that I could cut 20% of my staffing time and still do all the work, I began a systematic process to reduce my staff.
+When I was certain that I could cut 20% of my staffing time and still function adequately, I began a systematic process to reduce my staff.
 Yeah, that’s right.
 I fired the non-productive and non-essential personnel (NEP).
 After all, a marginally productive employee who may be tolerable at $6.00 is certainly NOT worth 7, 8, or even $15.
 I may have been born at night, but it wasn’t LAST night.

-But the real negative affect impacted much more than just those few people who were laid off.
-Initially, all the employees were excited about their “newly acquired wealth” but then they found themselves much worse off in just a few short months.
+But the real, negative affect impacted much more than just those few people who were laid off.
+Initially, all the employees were riding high on the excitement of their “newly acquired wealth.”
+But then they found themselves much worse off in just a few short months.

 And that’s when they got stupid.
 They went shopping and most of them obligated themselves for additional interest-bearing payments for a plethora of unnecessary items they really could not afford.
 Some even bought cars; most of them just thought they could add frivolous consumable items to their high-interest credit card debt because now they could afford to pay higher minimum monthly payments.
 And they didn’t stop to think that their gross increase would be subject to income taxes and other deductions.
 Even some of those who were terminated spent it before they even knew they were getting pink slips.
 Surprise, SURPRISE!
 I think I recall some proverb about counting chickens.

-But the biggest problem for them is the proverbial “high tide that raises all boats.”
-For a short time, all minimum wage earners think they are ahead but the reality is that, whenever the government rolls out a minimum wage increase, ALL other wages and salaries are soon proportionately increased.
+But the biggest problem for them is the truism that, “a high tide raises all boats.”
+For a short time, all minimum wage earners think they are ahead but the reality is that, whenever the government rolls out a minimum wage increase, ALL other wages, and salaries, in the market, are soon, proportionately increased.
 And the economic reality of mandated wage increases is that ALL costs of goods and services must be increased to pay for the additional costs to businesses.
-Within a very short time, minimum wage earners begin to realize that their own out-of-pocket costs for groceries and other essential goods and services cancel out (and in some cases exceed) the value of their wage increases.
+Within a very short time, minimum wage earners begin to realize that their own out-of-pocket costs for groceries and other essential goods and services cancel out (and in most cases exceed) the value of their wage increases.
 To put it simply, their paychecks don’t quite go as far as they once did.
 By the time reality hits them between the eyeballs, their monthly obligations for the stuff they bought buries them in new debt.

 Once you have established legitimate grounds, ask to speak to your boss in private and respectfully ASK him for a raise.
 If he gives it to you, thank him and then KEEP YOUR BIG MOUTH SHUT.
 The rest of your idiot compatriots don’t need to know about it.
 If he doesn’t give it to you, you still have some options- be thankful for the job you have and continue to do it well OR resign and go find a better one.
 That's the Christian way to do it.